 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-The course will be offered as an intensive, running from 9am-5pm for five consecutive days.
+- Approximately 95 hours of self directed study which may include short online tutorials or pre-reading before the intensive week and assessments to be submitted after the intensive week.
 Assessment will occur both during the course, and with one major assignment to be submitted three weeks following the completion of the course.